RoboticsTeam4904/FieldAC/README.md

 Our pathing library is maintained separately and written in Java.
 We have plans to rewrite the library in C++ with JNI bindings, however we will only be tackling this later.
 For now, they will remain independent.

-Check out our Motion Control/Pathing library:
+Check out our Motion Control/Pathing library for details:
 https://github.com/RoboticsTeam4904/MotionControl

 # Getting Started